pecheylauren02/my-safari/README.md

 ### Media

+- Video content
+     -

 - Credits here

 ### Acknowledgements

-- Mentor
+- My mentor, Rohit Sharma, for all of his advice and support throughout the project.
-- Tutor Support
+- Tutor Support at [Code Institute](https://codeinstitute.net/) for their teaching and support on important coding issues.